-A clothes dryer doesn't look scary or appear to be too dangerous.
+A clothes dryer doesn't look scary or dangerous.
 Unfortunately, it is the cause of over 20,000 house fires every year totaling millions of dollars in damage.
 Regular cleaning and maintenance can protect your family and your investment in your home.

-Get Rid of Dreaded Lint In The Dryer
+Get Rid of Dangerous Lint in the Dryer

 Lint can cause humidity levels to rise around vents causing mildew and mold to develop in walls and insulation.
-But most important to remember: Lint is combustible.
+But most important: Lint is combustible.
 Lint causes fires.

 Fortunately, removing dangerous lint is simple.
-The first area to clean is the lint trap.
-It should be cleaned after every load by removing the lint from the screen and wiping the edges.
-If the screen seems clogged, it may be front the dryer sheets you have been using.
-Submerge the lint screen in a sink of hot water and then scrub with a bristle brush to remove all the built-up fabric softener.
+The first area to clean is the dryer lint trap after every load by removing the lint from the screen and wiping the edges.
+If the screen seems clogged, it may be from the dryer sheets you have been using.
+Submerge the lint screen in a sink of hot water and scrub with a bristle brush to remove all the built-up fabric softener.